MrSufferer/blink/README.md

 ### Why Does it Matter?

+- Privacy
+    - In case you don't want to share your on-chain financial status
-- Social and Email
+- Social and Twitter
     - Send Plinks at scale via email, twitter, discord etc.,
+- Enhance your fan base
+    - Send cNFT drops link that can be claimed by your supporters only.
+Daily/Weekly or mass drops (with tiny fee).
 - In Real Life
     - Distribute Plinks vai QR Code or NFC Tags at in person events
-- Web Apps
-    - Place a button to distribute Plinks on your Dapp
-- Privacy

 ## Tech SDK
 - Shyft for gasless Transaction
 - Elusiv for Private Tx
+- Helius for Compressed NFTs